 Murray's school education was in Belfast and he continued his university studies there at Queen's University, graduating with a B.A. with first class honours in Mathematics in 1942.
 Of course this was about the mid-point of World War II and, as soon as he graduated, Murray Macbeath was recruited to the Government Code and Cypher School at Bletchley Park where the codebreaking operations were being conducted.
 At Bletchley Park there were various Huts which worked on different aspects of decoding.
 Macbeath was assigned to Hut 7 which had the task of breaking the Japanese navy codes.
 Gordon Welchman worked in Hut 6 which had the task of breaking the German Army and Air Force codes, while Alan Turing worked in Hut 8 which dealt with breaking the German Navy codes.
 Let me [EFR] note at this point that when I talked to Macbeath fifty years after his time at Bletchley Park, he made it clear that he had signed the Official Secrets Act and, except for saying that he had worked at Bletchley Park during the war, he was not going to say a word about what went on there.
 Others, such as Gordon Welchman, have taken a different approach and so much of the work done by Macbeath and others at Bletchley Park is now well known.
 Macbeath spoke Gaelic as well as English but to crack Japanese codes one had to be fluent in Japanese.
 The talented young man mastered the Japanese language quickly :-

-After World War II ended in 1945, Macbeath went to Clare College, Cambridge, where he studied for an M.A.
+Working in Hut 7 under the supervision of Colonel John Tiltman, Macbeath was engaged first in the breaking of the Japanese naval ciphers and then in translating the received text into English.
+His work broadened to include both Japanese naval and army air force communications.After World War II ended in 1945, Macbeath went to Clare College, Cambridge, where he studied for an M.A.
 He wrote his first mathematics papers publishing The minimum of an indefinite binary quadratic form (1947) and Non-homogeneous linear forms (1948) both in the Journal of the London Mathematical Society.
 He won a Commonwealth Fund fellowship which enabled him to study for a Ph.D. at Princeton University.
 At Princeton his advisor was Emil Artin who, as a Jew, had been forced to leave Germany in 1937.
 After posts at various universities in the United States, Artin had been appointed to Princeton in 1946.
 Macbeath published Non-convex regions in three and more dimensions (1949) and participated in the Seminar on convex sets at the Institute for Advanced Study, Princeton, during 1949-1950.
 Others taking part in this seminar included Ambrose Rogers, Victor Klee (1925-2007), Olof Hanner (1922-), Billy James Pettis (1913-1079) and Hans Radstrom (1919-1970).
 Macbeath spoke in the seminar on compactness theorems and his contribution appeared in the mimeographed notes that were produced.
 In 1950 Macbeath was awarded his Ph.D. by Princeton University for his 53-page thesis The Geometry of Non-Homogeneous Lattices.
 Before returning to England, Macbeath and two friends travelled round the United States in a car.

 Back in England, Macbeath was appointed as a senior fellow at Clare College, Cambridge.
 There he met his Julie at the Cambridge Strathspey and Reel Club.
 They married in 1952 and had two sons, Ian and Peter.
 Macbeath left Cambridge when he was appointed as a lecturer at the newly opened University College of North Staffordshire which had been founded in 1949.
 It became the University of Keele in 1962 but Macbeath left long before that to take up the chair of mathematics at University College, Dundee.